open-dict-data/ipa-dict/README.md

 * [KFCD Pinyin](https://github.com/kfcd/pinyin) for Mandarin IPA data
 * [KFCD Pingyam](https://github.com/kfcd/pingyam) for Cantonese IPA data
 * [prosodic1b](https://github.com/jsfalk/prosodic1b) by @jsfalk for Finnish IPA data (Finnish wordlist from [The Institute for the Languages of Finland](http://kaino.kotus.fi/sanat/nykysuomi/))
+* English (US) IPA data based on modified version of [cmudict-ipa](https://github.com/lingz/cmudict-ipa) by @lingz, with addition of stress markers made possible by [syllabify](https://github.com/kylebgorman/syllabify) by @kylebgorman
 * Experimental IPA for German has been generated using [germanipa](https://github.com/kdelaney/germanipa) by @kdelaney.
 Feedback and corrections appreciated!
 * Experimental IPA for Spanish (`es_ES` and `es_MX`) has been generated using Timur Baytukalov's [spanish-pronunciation-rules](https://github.com/easypronunciation/spanish-pronunciation-rules-php) PHP script.
 Additions, corrections, and expansion of the dictionaries to other Spanish locales are welcome!